facebookresearch/habitat-challenge/README.md

     docker system prune -a
     ```

-1. Dataset: Install [Habitat-Sim](https://github.com/facebookresearch/habitat-sim/) `Habitat-Sim` via [these instructions](https://github.com/facebookresearch/habitat-challenge/tree/rearrangement-challenge-2022#installing-habitat-sim) and download the dataset with `python -m habitat_sim.utils.datasets_download --uids rearrange_task_assets`.
+1. Dataset: Install [Habitat-Sim](https://github.com/facebookresearch/habitat-sim/) `Habitat-Sim` via [these instructions](https://github.com/facebookresearch/habitat-challenge/tree/rearrangement-challenge-2022#installing-habitat-sim), then activate the `habitat` conda environment on your machine (not in Docker), and download the dataset with `python -m habitat_sim.utils.datasets_download --uids rearrange_task_assets`.

 1. Evaluate your docker container locally:
     ```bash